Use of Student-owned Technology

 Students who do not comply with such faculty requests or requirements will be held accountable as dictated by the course syllabus and in accordance with the University’s Judicial System.

 Although there are a number of computer labs on campus, it is required that students have a laptop which they can bring to campus and use to complete coursework.
-The minimum requirement for all students is a laptop equipped with Microsoft Word, the standard software for drafting papers for Liberal Arts courses.
+The minimum requirement for all students is a laptop equipped with Microsoft Word, the standard software for drafting papers for Critical Studies courses.
 Many programs have specific hardware requirements that are found on the university website.
-The Adobe Creative Cloud array of applications is available free of charge to all students in CAMD, CPA students in MBET and ThD&Tech, and Liberal Arts students in Film and Media Studies.
+The Adobe Creative Cloud array of applications is available free of charge to all students in CAMD, CPA students in MBET and ThD&Tech, and Critical Studies students in Film and Media Studies.
 Numerous other software applications are available to students who comply with the laptop requirements of their program.

 University Acceptable Use Policy